Il faudrait raser la Sorbonne, et mettre Marker à la place.Henri Michaux*

 The Estate Awaits!

 I will document as best I can the current state of his estate, hoping to glean insights into the materials currently being cataloged by the Cinémathèque française, and looking at others’ takes on the exhibition (I could not attend, une vrai dommage).
-I am working to gather resources on distribution rights for all extant films, in both French and English, as I get periodic requests for such, or rights for images, etc. Please know that I own only books & CDs as personal possessions, possess no rights other than over my own IP, and that this site is not affiliated with any distribution company nor Marker’s estate.
+I am working to gather resources on distribution rights for all extant films, in both French and English, as I get periodic requests for such, or rights for images, etc. Note that this site is not affiliated with any distribution company nor Marker’s estate.
+Please use the resources provided before writing to ask about screening possibilities.

 A more detailed exegesis of new books & anthologies on Marker is also a primary goal before I get buried beyond recovery… Of note: CinémAction 165: Chris Marker, pionnier et innovateur; CHRIS MARKER, the Cinémathèque française exhibition catalog; Studio: Remembering Chris Marker; Revue Esprit Mai 2018: Les Engagements de Chris Marker; Essays on the Art of the Essay Film; The Essay Film: From Montaigne, After Marker; the German translations Kommentare 1 and Kommentare 2; Chris Marker und die Ungewissheit der Bilder… You get the picture.
 I also look forward to digging deeper into Gavin Keeney’s Dossier Chris Marker: The Suffering Image, possibly the most challenging book on Marker to date.